euphorie/Euphorie/docs/implementation/client/index.rst

 Online client
 =============

-:mod:`euphorie.client` contains *client* for the Euphorie surveys.
+:mod:`euphorie.client` contains the *client* for the Euphorie surveys.
 The client is the web interface normal users interact with.
 It uses the content types from the :mod:`euphorie.content` package, combined with a SQL database to store session data.